 The foundation course for the livestock science area at SUNY Cobleskill.
 This course will address concepts at the introductory level of principles of nutrition, breeding, physiology, health and marketing as applied to the understanding of the livestock industry.
-[Fall] [2 credits] Contact hours: 2
+[Fall] Applied Learning- Other [2 credits] [2 contact hour(s)]